 However the response of T1 is relatively weak and requires further amplification.

-Transistor T2 is introduced exactly for this and helps to improve the voltage peaks created by T1 to appreciable levels (almost equal to the supply voltage.)
+Transistors T2/T3 are introduced exactly for this and help to improve the voltage peaks created by T1 to appreciable levels (almost equal to the supply voltage.)

-The above voltage pulse is now ready to be use for toggling the flip flop and is fed to the relevant stage.
+The above voltage pulse is now ready to be use for toggling the relay ON/OFF and is fed to the relevant stage.